adrzystek/Hex-Fusekipedia/README.md

 ## Contributing

-This is my first project so contributions are very welcome!
+This is my first project so contributions are even more than welcome!
 * [Use issue tracker for feedback and bug reports](https://github.com/adrzystek/Hex-Fusekipedia/issues)
 * [Send pull requests](https://github.com/adrzystek/Hex-Fusekipedia)
 * [Star it on the Github page :)](https://github.com/adrzystek/Hex-Fusekipedia)